Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: The CG-LoRA algorithm

-CG-LoRA (Algorithm~\ref{alg:cg-lora}) consists of the following components: (1) computing the curvature subspaces via Algorithm~\ref{alg:subspace}, (2) computing the whitened gradient $F$, (3) computing $Q^\star$, and (4) computing a top-$r$ SVD of $M$.
-Importantly, none of these steps requires computing or storing any $(d,d)$ matrix for $d \in \{d_{\mathrm{in}}, d_{\mathrm{out}}\}$, in contrast to LoRA-GA, which stores the full loss gradients.
+Based on our analysis and design choices, we obtain the CG-LoRA algorithm, whose pseudo-code is given in Algorithm~\ref{alg:cg-lora}.
+CG-LoRA consists of three main steps: (i) computing the curvature subspaces, as described in Algorithm~\ref{alg:subspace}; (ii) computing the whitened gradient \(F\); and (iii) computing a balanced realization via Algorithm~\ref{alg:bal_svd}.
+Importantly, none of these steps requires forming or storing any \((d,d)\) matrix, for \(d \in \{d_{\mathrm{in}},d_{\mathrm{out}}\}\).
+This contrasts with LoRA-GA/One, which stores full loss gradients and, in practice, often must offload them to the CPU to keep GPU memory usage tractable.
+In step (iii), Algorithm~\ref{alg:bal_svd} returns $\operatorname{BalancedSVD}(L_r,R_r,D_{F,r})$, which provides a balanced realization of the low-rank initialization.
+This property is proved in Appendix \ref{app:algo}.
+CG-LoRA is summarized by:

-For the first two components, we rely on matrix--vector products.
-Algorithm~\ref{alg:subspace}, also considered in~\cite{puiu2022randomized}, uses a standard randomized routine combining sketching, QR decomposition, and Rayleigh--Ritz projection, optionally with power iterations, to compute $U_S, \Sigma_S$ and $U_T, \Sigma_T$.
-Crucially, these methods avoid forming the full matrices $S$ and $T$.

-Similarly for $F$, we do not compute the full loss gradient.
-Instead, for linear layers, it can be written as (with $\Omega=1$ when there is no weight-sharing):

-where $\mu_{i,\omega}$ is the pre-activation token derivative of the loss gradient (as opposed to previously defined $\delta_{i,\omega}$ which is associated to the output signal).
-As a consequence, we have: